 MTA Metro-North Railroad's funding policy with respect to the MNR Cash Balance Plan was to contribute the full amount of the pension benefit obligation ("PBO") of approximately \$2,977 to the trust fund in 1989.
 As participants retire, the Trustee has made distributions from the MNR Cash Balance Plan.
 MTA Metro-North Railroad anticipated that no further contributions would be made to the MNR Cash Balance Plan.
-However, due to changes in actuarial assumptions and market performance, additional unfunded accrued liabilities were paid to the MNR Cash Balance Plan in several subsequent years.
+However, due to changes in actuarial assumptions and market performance, additional contributions were made to the MNR Cash Balance Plan in several subsequent years.